KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/api/access_details.md

   "note": null,  #This is a note text written by a user in the front end (rsp. with the POST /v1/device/{deviceId} endpoint) "numberOfUnconfirmedAlarms": 8, #The number of unconfirmed alarms "lastMeasurementTransmissionDateTime": "2020-04-23T18:01:35.3835644", #The UTC timestamp when the last transmission happened
-  "signalQuality": 24, //Represents the signal strength in "Arbitrary Strength Unit".
+  "signalQuality": 24, #Represents the signal strength in "Arbitrary Strength Unit".
 (24 ASU * 2)-113dBm = -65dBm signal strength
-  "humidity": 29, // 29% humidity
+  "humidity": 29, # 29% humidity
-  "batteryInfoVoltageInVolt": 3.814, // battery voltage
+  "batteryInfoVoltageInVolt": 3.814, # battery voltage
-  "batteryInfoCapacityInPercent": 98, // battery capacity calculated by the voltage and used time.
+  "batteryInfoCapacityInPercent": 98, # battery capacity calculated by the voltage and used time.
 Be aware that this will be resetted to 100% when the remote sending device is disconnected from the power (eg. during a battery change).
-  "transmissionInterval": null, //unused for now "saveInterval": null //unused for now
+  "transmissionInterval": null, #unused for now "saveInterval": null #unused for now
 }
 ```
 * **Error Response:**